labs42io/clean-code-typescript/README.md

 ### Use searchable names

 We will read more code than we will ever write.
-It's important that the code we do write is readable and searchable.
+It's important that the code we do write must be readable and searchable.
 By *not* naming variables that end up being meaningful for understanding our program, we hurt our readers.
 Make your names searchable.
 Tools like [TSLint](https://palantir.github.io/tslint/rules/no-magic-numbers/) can help identify unnamed constants.

 **Bad:**